flatcar/locksmith/README.md

 ## Usage

 `locksmithctl` is a simple client that can be use to introspect and control the lock used by locksmith.
-It is installed by default on CoreOS.
+It is installed by default on Flatcar Container Linux.

 Run `locksmithctl -help` for a list of command-line options.